top of page

 Xu Lab at Marshall University is dedicated to investigating the interactions between bacterial pathogens and the host immune response to develop innovative therapeutic strategies.
 Our research focuses on Streptococcus pyogenes and Enterococcus faecalis, aiming to combat severe infections and enhance treatment outcomes.

-The Xu lab at Marshall University is an innovative and collaborative research hub dedicated to understanding the details of bacterial pathogenesis, with a primary focus on Streptococcus pyogenes and Enterococcus faecalis.
-Our enthusiastic team of researchers investigates the mechanisms by which these pathogens manipulate host immune responses and contribute to tissue damage, particularly in vulnerable populations such as diabetic patients.
-We examine the role of bacterial metabolites, especially short-chain fatty acids (SCFAs), in modulating inflammation and the immune landscape, providing crucial insights into their effects on wound healing and immune cell recruitment.
+The Xu Lab at Marshall University is a collaborative research hub focused on bacterial pathogenesis, with emphasis on Streptococcus pyogenes and Enterococcus faecalis.
+We study how these pathogens manipulate immune responses and drive tissue damage, especially in vulnerable populations such as diabetic patients.
+A major focus is on bacterial metabolites—particularly short-chain fatty acids (SCFAs)—and their role in shaping inflammation, wound healing, and immune cell recruitment.

-Our lab employs a multifaceted approach that includes biochemical assays, murine infection models, and advanced molecular techniques to uncover how S. pyogenes exploits its aerobic fermentation pathway to suppress IL-10-producing immune cells, thereby disrupting critical anti-inflammatory signaling.
-Additionally, we are pioneering therapeutic strategies that target these bacterial metabolic pathways with novel pyruvate dehydrogenase (PDH) inhibitors, demonstrating potential to significantly reduce tissue damage and enhance recovery in severe infections.
+Our team uses biochemical assays, murine infection models, and molecular approaches to uncover how S. pyogenes leverages aerobic fermentation to suppress IL-10–producing immune cells, disrupting anti-inflammatory signaling.
+We are also developing therapeutic strategies that target bacterial metabolism, including novel pyruvate dehydrogenase (PDH) inhibitors, with potential to reduce tissue damage and improve recovery in severe infections.

 Meet Our Team